inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 No worries, we go through *all* of the common customizations below.

+!!! info "Using `--development` might save some time"
+    This is recommended for developers and advanced users only.
+Most of the change below require a `invenio-cli assets update` call.
+However, if you create symbolic links from the beggining and watch the CSS changes as described in the [following section](./edit_a_module.md) most of the changes will be available instantly.

 ## Change the logo

 Having your instance represent your institution starts with using your